 (3) A person who is excluded under this section from the number of persons required to attend at the jury pool shall be informed accordingly by the summoning officer and informed that the summons is withdrawn and his name shall forthwith be restored to the jurors’ book.

-[Section 32E inserted by No. 6 of 1981 s.
-20; amended by No. 13 of 2011 s.
+[Section 32E inserted: No. 6 of 1981 s.
+20; amended: No. 13 of 2011 s.
 25.]

 32F.
 Summoning officer to provide details to jury pool supervisor